YohannesTz/verses-server/README.md

-# bible-verses-server
+# verses-server

-a simple bible verse server that sends a reference and content text.
+a simple verse server for belivers.

 ## route